REQUIREMENTS FOR ASSISTANCE AND INSTRUCTIONS TO FOLLOW:

 2. The job must be permanent and not seasonal or temporary.
 If the job is through a staffing agency that may turn into a permanent position then that's wonderful and we hope to help when the time comes you become a permanent employee.

-3. If you are self-employed or an independent contractor, we will need to see current pay stubs as well as your last two years of income tax returns and that you are paying quarterly estimated taxes.
+3. If you are self-employed or an independent contractor, we will need to see current pay checks as well as your last two years of income tax returns and that you are paying quarterly estimated taxes.

 4. The pay stubs must contain your name, the total hours, dates the pay stub covers, the pay rate, YTD totals, paycheck deductions (Social Security, Medicare, State Income Tax, Federal Income Tax) etc. We cannot except anything else.

 8. You must be able to show that you presently have enough net monthly income, from employment wages, to afford a used vehicle.
+If you are earning in the range of minimum wage then we may not be able to assist as this pay rate will not allow you to afford the expenses associated with a used vehicle.

 Car expenses would include: